WolframResearch/WAS-Kubernetes/Documentation/API/NodeFilesManager.md

 		}]

 ### PUT
-Updates an existing node file.
-Provide the node file location in the request parameter.
+Use this to update an existing node file.
+The API takes the node file location as a path variable and a local file with the source contents to be uploaded specified with the `nodeFile` parameter.
 The Content-Type of this request is `multipart/form-data`.
-Upload a new node file to update, using `nodeFile` parameter.
-The API returns response status Accepted.
-To view the updated file call, GET `/nodefiles/{location}`.
+The API returns nothing.

 * Parameter
-	* location (String) : This location define the file directory where node files get stored
+	* location (String) : This location specifies the full path to the node file.
-	* nodeFile (required, file): This parameter use to upload new node file which will get stored in the shared storage
+	* nodeFile (required, file): This is the location of a local file to upload as the replacement contents of the existing node file.

 	 	Example: